Service

 Reproductive organs

 Like humans, males have two testicles, prostate and a penis.
 Female dogs have 2 ovaries and a uterus.
 Females in heat on average 1-2 times a year.
 During heat, the fertile period takes place.
-More information about the heat, mating and pregnancy of the bitch can be read in the article dog pregnancy.
+More information about the heat, mating and pregnancy of the female dogs can be read in the article dog pregnancy.

 The nervous system